picuino/freqcounter/README.md

 Frequency counter
 =================
-This is a design of a simple but powerful frequency counter capable of measurements of frequency with 8 digits of precision every second (9 digits of precision in 10 second averages).
+This is a cheap and simple but powerful frequency counter capable of measurements of frequency with 8 digits of precision every second (9 digits of precision in 10 second averages).